myrho/dnserver/README.md

 Simple DNS server written in python for use in development and testing.
 This project adds simple "split-brain" ability.

-The DNS serves it's own records, if none are found it proxies the request to and upstream DNS server eg. google at `8.8.8.8`.
+The DNS serves it's own records, if none are found it responds with `NXDOMAIN`.

 You can setup records you want to serve with a custom `zones.txt` file, see [example_zones.txt](example_zones.txt) for the format.